Sujan-Bhattarai12/False_color_image_analysis/.ipynb_checkpoints/README-checkpoint.md

-# Investigation of Air Quality in Santa Barbara due to Thomas Fire
+# Investigation of Air Quality in Santa Barbara during Thomas fire event

 ## Description of the Repository